 - Coarse kosher salt and freshly ground black pepper

-- Parsley optional, finely chopped
+- Parsley, optional, finely chopped

-- Ciabatta rolls optional
+- Ciabatta rolls, optional

 - Once the butter is melted add the onions to the pan and stir gently to coat in the butter and oil, arranging them in an even layer.
 Reduce the heat so the onions just barely sizzle.
 Allow the onions to cook, stirring every 5 to 10 minutes, until they are soft and a deep brown color, about one hour.

 - Cover with a tight fitting lid and allow to cook undisturbed for 10-15 minutes.
 Watch the eggs carefully in the last few minutes as the yolks change quickly.
 You can check yolk doneness by jiggling the pan.
 Runny yolks will jiggle slightly while firm yolks shouldn't move at all.

-Remove pan from the heat and sprinkle with chopped parsley if desired.
+- Remove pan from the heat and sprinkle with chopped parsley if desired.
 Serve on crusty ciabatta rolls.